Immanuel-01/Sentiment-Analysis-Of-Dell-Review/README.md

 # Sentiment Analysis of Dell Tweets

+This project classifies Dell-related tweets into positive, negative, or neutral sentiment using NLP and machine learning (TF-IDF, Word2Vec, LSTM, BERT).
+Provides insights to support brand perception and customer feedback analysis.

 ## Overview

 This project analyzes tweets related to **Dell products** to classify them into **positive, negative, or neutral sentiments** using **natural language processing (NLP)** and machine learning techniques.
 The goal is to provide **insights into customer sentiment** and help Dell improve customer satisfaction by identifying common emotions like **happiness, frustration, and excitement**.